Economic Burden of Lyme Disease: Billions in Costs and Rising

 - Cognitive impairment

-These ongoing symptoms often require additional evaluations, testing, and follow-up care.
+These symptoms often require additional evaluations, testing, and follow-up care.

-Even when the diagnosis is established, care does not end—costs continue to accumulate.
+Even after diagnosis, care does not end—and costs continue to accumulate.

 Persistent Symptoms Are Common